carbon-io/carbond/docs/guide/application-structure.rst

 Your top-level ``MyService.js`` file creates a top-level executable application that you can invoke directly at the command line.

-..  literalinclude:: ../../shell-frags/shell-output-starting-service.rst
+..  literalinclude:: ../shell-frags/shell-output-starting-service.rst
     :language: sh

-For more details on running carbond services see :ref:`running-services-from-the-command-line-label`
+For more details on running ``carbond`` ``Service``\s see the documentation on :ref:`running services from the command line <running Services from the command line>`.